 No. Your VPN will tunnel through your internet connection to connect directly to your VPN server.
 However, if you have configured a firewall to block VPN traffic, you may need to use stealth VPN mode to get through.

 When you pay for your VPN using a standard payment method such as PayPal or credit card, banks, the government, and other onlookers will know that you’ve bought a VPN service.
-However, these entities won’t have the ability to trace your online activity since the best VPNs don’t store server logs.
+However, these entities won’t trace your online activity since the best VPNs don’t store server logs.

 Most of the top VPNs give you the opportunity to pay via bitcoin, gift cards, and other alternate payment methods.
 These can help you have more confidence as you use your VPN.